mylife-plus/money/CONTRIBUTING.md

-⚠️ all messages need to be in imperative mode. writing the subject line as a command or instruction
+⚠️ all messages need to be in imperative mode. writing the subject line as a command or instruction.
 Think: "If applied, this commit will..." — the message should complete this sentence naturally.

 ### Push Commit Message